 |DSLR Video Magic: An introduction to shooting, editing and producing your own videos

-Ever wondered how to make movies with your digital camera?
-Nearly all digital cameras now have a high quality HD Video feature built into them.
-But the process of actually making the video is always considered too hard and time consuming.
-After all, video editing used to be so complex, right?
+Ever wondered how to shoot movies with your digital camera?
+Nearly every digital camera now features high quality HD video as a standard feature.
+However, the process of actually making the video is always considered too hard and time consuming.
+After all, video editing used to be complex, right?
+Wrong!

-In this class ROBIN NICHOLS shows you how to plan and shoot simple videos using your own camera and then how to edit them with easy-to-use (and free) video editing software.
+In this class ROBIN NICHOLS shows you how to plan and shoot simple videos using your own camera and then how to put the clips together with relatively easy-to-use software.

-This four-week class is carefully structured for both PC and Mac users so it really doesn't matter what camera you own, or what computer you use.
-In fact you'll be surprised at how easy it is to make impressive videos from your own footage…
+This eight-week class is carefully structured for both PC and Mac users.
+It really doesn't matter what camera you own, or what computer you use.
+You'll be surprised at how relatively easy it is to make videos from your own footage…

 What the Course Covers

 Firstly Robin provides students with a broad overview of the medium.
-What is video, how it differs from still image making, and of course, its similarities.
-He then touches on what you can do using HD video, highlighting some of the recent TV programs and movies that have been shot using cameras like the Canon EOS 5D MkII and the EOS 7D.
-He discusses the impact this has had on the professional market, with journalists increasingly under pressure these days to bring home video footage, as well as still images.
+What is video and how it differs from still picture making.
+He covers what you can do using HD video and discusses the impact that the adoption of DSLR video has had on the professional market, with journalists under pressure to bring home video footage, as well as stills.

 Each lesson has its own movie assignment.
-Once complete this is easily uploaded to Robin's teaching site at www.vimeo.com, a high-quality, free video sharing website, for tutor assessment.
+Once complete this is uploaded to Robin's teaching site at www.vimeo.com, a high-quality, free video sharing website, for tutor assessment (Note: you do not need to have your own account).
 Starting with a basic set of exercises, students are encouraged to shoot their first 'mini movie' at home.
 You won't need any special equipment other than a camera that shoots HD video and one of the two recommended (and free) software applications to follow up and make a simple edited sequence.

 Lesson Two incorporates a range of different shooting techniques.
-Essentially techniques for getting the smoothest, nicest-looking video footage possible so that when you come back from a big trip, you'll really appreciate the quality of the results you end up working with.
+Essentially techniques for getting the smoothest, nicest-looking video footage possible so that when you come back, say, from a big trip, you'll really appreciate the quality of the results you end up working with.

 In this session we discuss the gear you can make, or buy, to help make your video shooting results appear classier and far more professional.

-PC or MAC, preferably with a fast Dual or Quad-Core processor, and at least 4Gb+ RAM (if you don't have a reasonably 'fast' computer, your editing experience might be a frustrating one!).
-Adding extra RAM is relatively inexpensive and makes a big difference to computer performance in most cases.
+PC or MAC, preferably with a fast processor, and at least 8Gb RAM (if you don't have a reasonably 'fast' computer, your editing experience will be frustrating).
+Adding extra RAM is inexpensive and makes a big difference to computer performance in most cases.

 Either Windows Live Movie Maker (PC) or iMovie for MAC software (both are free)